What is Balanced Literacy?

 Major Focus: Teaching Reading Skills & Strategies

-Major Focus: Taking a critical stance toward literature and teaching
+Major Focus: Taking a critical stance toward literature and teaching for social justice

 Reading viewed as transaction with text